CompCogNeuro/sims/ch7/priming/README.md

 Having trained the network with the appropriate _semantic_ background knowledge, we are now ready to assess its performance on the priming task.

-We will first see if we can prime the `B` outputs by a single training trial on each of them, using the same slow learning rate that is used in all of our cortical simulations -- e.g., the `objrec` model which learned to recognize objects from visual inputs.

 First we need to establish a baseline measure of the extent to which the network at the end of training responds with either the `A` or `B` output.

 * Select the `Test Trial Plot` to view the testing results, where the network is tested on the `OnlyA` patterns to determine how many times it responds with an A or B to the 12 input patterns.
 Then set the `Step` to `Epoch` and click `Step` to train one epoch with both `A` and `B` items as targets (i.e,. the `Alt AB` environment, that was used during training).
 It will automatically run the test after each epoch, so you will see the plot update.

 This plot shows for each input (0-12) whether it responded with the A output (`IsA`) in the minus phase (i.e., `ActM`) and also gives the name of the closest output (`Closest`) for visual concreteness.
 You should see that it responds with the `a` output on roughly half of the trials (there is no bias in the training -- it can randomly vary quite a bit though).

-Next, we will change the training so that it only presents `B` output items.
+Next, we will change the training so that it only presents `B` output items, to see whether we can prime the `B` outputs by a single training trial on each of them, using the same slow learning rate that is used in all of our cortical simulations -- e.g., the `objrec` model which learned to recognize objects from visual inputs.

 * Click the `Set Env` button in the toolbar, and select `TrainB` -- this will configure to train on the `B` items only.
 Then do `Step Epoch` again.